Home » The Difference Between

 And that is what it should be after all.
 Faith is the substance (which no one really sees) of something already hoped for, and that hope as well is not visible to outside viewers.

 Abraham is the father of the faithful.
 He is not the father of the Faith.
-God fathered the faith, The faithful are those who are full inside with faith and have proven themselves faithful over the fullness of time.
+Yahweh fathered the faith, The faithful are those who are full inside with faith and have proven themselves faithful over the fullness of time.
 Faith is not a one time thing.

 Religions change.
 Faith does not.

 Faith is always tested.
 Religions have tests too, but since they are run by men, that is human beings in authority, they change with the season.
-Faith does not change because it is based on the word of gd and He said, “I am the lord.
+Faith does not change because it is based on the word of Yahweh and He said, “I am the lord.
 I change not.”
 People who change Christian doctrine to suit themselves need to re-read that sentence.
-You can change the word of God at your peril.
+You can change the word of Yahweh at your peril.

 Secular adaptations of the faith are failing